Introduction

 You have decided what you need to do and what you need to track, but to implement it on the ground, you need the help of technology.
 Leverage project management software to create workflows and streamline business operations.
 Set the goals, measure the business metrics, and add KPIs and milestones to track and evaluate the efficiency of business operations.

-Using technology not only helps you but also helps team members understand their responsibilities and visualize how it impacts the business process, goals, and cross-functional projects.
+Using technology not only helps you but also helps team members understand their responsibilities and visualize how it affects business processes, goals, and cross-functional projects.

 ProofHub is a powerful project management software that helps you create a custom workflow to streamline your business operations.
 You can add custom fields to a project you want to track to measure progress with the project reports using business metrics and KPIs.